Important Notice: This course is organized through online lectures and exercises. Details to the organizations will be discussed in our

 Dates & Times of the Online Webex Meetings

-Prof. Dr. Elmar Rueckert is teaching the course on Humanoid Robotics (RO5300).
+Prof. Dr. Elmar Rueckert is teaching the course on Humanoid Robotics (RO5300) together with M.Sc.
+Nils Rottmann, who supervises the exercises.
 In this course he discusses the key components of one of the most complex autonomous systems.
 These topics are

 - Kinematics, Dynamics & Simulation